Deepdesk/deepdesk.github.io/pages/api-reference/classes/deepdesk-sdk.md

     /**
      * Store the visitor information in memory
-     * Used to extract information for text placeholders */ setVisitorInfo(visitorInfo: VisitorInfo): void;
+     * Is used to extract information for text placeholders */ setVisitorInfo(visitorInfo: VisitorInfo): void;

     /**
      * Store the agent information in memory
-     * Used to extract information for text placeholders */ setAgentInfo(agentInfo: AgentInfo): void;
+     * Is used to extract information for text placeholders */ setAgentInfo(agentInfo: AgentInfo): void;